K-1 Visa Cost in 2025: Filing Fees & Expenses Guide

-The good news is, not all fees are to be paid at one time, as payment of any fees and other costs are typically due over the course of about a year.
+The good news is that these fees are not all due at once.
+Most costs are spread out across different stages of the process, typically over the course of about a year.

 As the U.S. citizen is sponsoring their foreign fiancé(e), they will be the person who files the Petition for Alien Fiancé(e), otherwise known as the K-1 visa petition, with the USCIS.
 The filing fee of $535 is to be paid at the time the petition is filed.
 If the foreign-born spouse happens to have a K-3 visa, there is no filing fee for him or her.
 Similarly, if the K-1 visa holder will be bringing his or her children to the United States with them, there is no filing fee for their children.